roots/bud/sources/create-bud-app/README.md

     └── logo.svg
 ```

 Your actual project may look somewhat different depending on what you chosen to install.
+For example, if you add support for `eslint`, you will wind up with an `eslint.config.js` file in your project root.

-## Using a preset
+## Installing from a preset

-There are several presets available via flags to quickly build popular project types:
+There are several presets available to quickly build popular project types:

 ### Recommended